Serpico

 Plot

-NYPD Officer Frank Serpico is rushed to the hospital, having been shot in the face.
-Chief Sidney Green fears that Serpico was shot by another cop.
-The rest of the film is shown as a long flashback.
+NYPD Detective Frank Serpico is rushed to the hospital, having been shot in the face.
+Police Chief Sidney Green fears that Serpico was shot by another cop.
+So Serpico's story is shown in a flashback.

 Awards